 7. Skellig Michael, County Kerry, Ireland

-Skellig Michael is a striking island that located off the coast of County Kerry.
+Skellig Michael is a striking island located off the coast of County Kerry.
 The pointy rock formation rises 714 feet above sea level and is an iconic Irish landscape.
 The island is famous for the remains of a monastery that dates back as far as the 6th century.
 The island is home to many animal species such as puffin’s, gannets and grey seals.

-The attraction is so popular that it is advised to book your ticket to land on the island months in advanced.
+The attraction is so popular that it is advised to book your ticket to land on the island months in advance.
 The island has been used as a film set for many tv shows, movies and documentaries, with the most notable being the Star Wars Film Series.